Decision-Neuroscience-Lab/coding-workshop-material/Intro-to-Markdown-and-Pandoc.md

 ## Converting across document formats (introduction to Pandoc)

 Pandoc is a tool for converting documents across different file types.
-Pandoc is handy if you want to convert your markdown document into a Microsoft Word .docx file, a LaTeX document, a pdf, or something else.
+For example, Pandoc lets you convert your markdown document into a Microsoft Word .docx file, a LaTeX document, a pdf, or something else.
 There is an [impressive list](http://pandoc.org/index.html) of file types that pandoc can handle.
 Pandoc also has capabilities for working with a range of citation formats, for example Endnote.

-You can download Pandoc [here](https://github.com/jgm/pandoc/releases/tag/1.19.2.1), installation instructions can be found [here](http://pandoc.org/installing.html).
+You can download Pandoc [here](https://github.com/jgm/pandoc/releases/tag/1.19.2.1), and installation instructions can be found [here](http://pandoc.org/installing.html).
 You can even use Pandoc [in your browser](http://pandoc.org/try/) without installing it on your computer, although the browser version only converts between a limited number of file types.

 Pandoc uses the command line, which means that it does not have a graphical interface.
 A guide to using pandoc can be found [here](http://pandoc.org/getting-started.html).
 Most conversions can be done with a single command, as shown in this [list of examples](http://pandoc.org/demos.html).
-There are links to the original and converted files so you can see what your converted files will look like.
+The list of examples contains links to the original and converted files, so you can see what your converted files will look like.

-For example, if you want to convert this markdown file into a Microsoft Word .docx document:
+As an example, you can convert this markdown file into a Microsoft Word .docx document by doing the following:

 1. Open the command line (or terminal for Macs)
 2. Navigate to the directory which contains the file that you want to convert.